 5 Reasons to Become a Travel Nurse This Year

 Change of Scenery

-Find a new city and test it out.
 Something as simple as waking up in new surroundings can be invigorating.
-New coworkers, new experiences, and new places to explore can really put some pep in your step.
-Travel nursing gives you the opportunity to change your work life and your personal life as well as provide more balance for the two.
+New coworkers, adventures, and places to explore can really put some pep in your step.
+Travel nursing gives you the opportunity to change your work life and your personal life as well as provide more balance between the two.

 In addition, travel nursing can be the perfect next step in your career.
-The pandemic has pushed some nurses away from staff positions or bedside nursing completely, but travel nursing may be the perfect way for you to take your career to the next level and find your passion again.
+The pandemic has pushed some nurses away from staff positions or bedside nursing completely, but travel nursing can be the perfect way to take your nursing career to the next level and find your passion again.

-The past few years have been tumultuous at best and the pandemic has taken a toll on many nurses.
-Many on the frontlines have quit while others face rapidly decreasing morale at work.
-Burnout is real and it is hurting our healthcare system and our own healthcare providers’ health.
+The past few years have been difficult for the nursing profession and the pandemic has taken a toll on many nurses.
+Many on the frontlines have looked into other options while others face rapidly decreasing morale at work.
+Burnout is real and it is hurting our healthcare system and healthcare providers’ health.

 Burnout is characterized by physical, emotional, and mental exhaustion caused by long-term involvement in emotionally demanding or stressful work.
 Nursing is already a demanding profession to begin with, so the need to refresh and restore is at an all-time high.